 If charged with a misdemeanor DUI in the Charter Township of Bloomfield, Charter Township of West Bloomfield, City of Birmingham, City of Bloomfield Hills, Keego Harbor, Orchard Lake Village and Sylvan Lake, the case will be heard by Judge Marc Barron, Judge Kimberly Small or Judge Diane D'Agostini who handle the drunk driving cases at the 48th District Court.
-The prosecutor will either be an assistant prosecutor from Oakland County Prosecutor's Office, which is lead by Jessica Cooper or one of the following:
+The prosecutor will either be an assistant prosecutor from Oakland County Prosecutor's Office, which is lead by Karen McDonald or one of the following:

 City of Birmingham & City of Orchard Lake Village

 The 48th District Court does not have a sobriety court, which is a useful consideration if a client is charged with a second offense, but you might be eligible to transfer into another court.
 If you have an old DUI case on your record, you are eligible for a DUI Pardon, but not expungement.

 If charged with a misdemeanor DUI at the 48th District Court, the charge will either be Impaired Driving, Operating While Intoxicated, Super Drunk, Operating With Presence of Drugs or Minor BAC Zero Tolerance or with a prior, OWI 2nd Offense or 3rd Offense which would be a felony.

 When charged with a drunk driving offense in Michigan, you're fighting for your survival.
 Your freedom, license, career, family reputation and your future are on the line.